apache/druid/docs/content/operations/api-reference.md

 ## Master Server

-This section documents the API endpoints for the processes that reside on master servers (coordinators and overlords).
+This section documents the API endpoints for the processes that reside on Master servers (Coordinators and Overlords) in the suggested [three-server configuration](../design/processes.html#server-types).

 ### Coordinator